ksonnet/ksonnet/docs/cli-reference/ks_init.md

 ```
 # Initialize a ksonnet application, based on cluster information from the
-# active kubeconfig file (specified by the environment variable $KUBECONFIG).
+# active kubeconfig file (as specified by the environment variable $KUBECONFIG).
 # More specifically, the current context is used.
 ks init app-name

 # Initialize a ksonnet application, using the context 'dev' from the current
 # kubeconfig file ($KUBECONFIG).
-This initializes the default environment
+The default environment is created using the
-# using the server address and default namespace located at the context 'dev'.
+# server address and default namespace located at the context 'dev'.
 ks init app-name --context=dev

 # Initialize a ksonnet application, using the context 'dev' and the namespace
 # 'dc-west' from the current kubeconfig file ($KUBECONFIG).
-This initializes
+The default environment
-# the default environment using the server address at the context 'dev' for
+# is created using the server address from the 'dev' context, and the specified
-# the namespace 'dc-west'.
+# 'dc-west' namespace.
 ks init app-name --context=dev --namespace=dc-west

 # Initialize a ksonnet application, using v1.7.1 of the Kubernetes OpenAPI spec